Away Rotation Primer

 Step 2: Ok, I want to do an away rotation.
 How do I go about finding one?

 Start looking early!
 While some programs do not look at applications until late spring, many programs begin accepting applications in February on a first come, first serve basis.
 To start you will need a tentative list of programs you are interested in and a sense of how competitive you are at the programs you are considering.
 Remember a specialty specific advisor, other physicians in the field you are interested in and 4th years applying in that specialty can help in creating a list and determining your competitiveness.
-Most medical schools will have a "visiting students" webpage where you can research an away rotation.
+Most medical Colleges will have a "visiting students" webpage where you can research an away rotation.

 Step 3: How many should I apply to?
 Should I do more then one away rotation?

 There is no easy answer.
 For most programs if applied to early you will be able to secure a rotation in your specialty though perhaps not in your preferred elective.
 But keep in mind for more competitive specialties, especially at competitive programs you may not always be accepted and should consider applying to additional programs.
 As for how many away rotations to do keep in mind your goals for those rotations, the cost and your willingness to "be on the road."
-Also keep in mind that turning down multiple invitations to rotate could affect your prospect of interviewing at that school.
+Also keep in mind that turning down multiple invitations to rotate could affect your prospect of interviewing at that College.

 Step 4: What does an application for an away rotation include?